stafforj/LPE-Cooling/INSTRUCTIONS.md

 21kJ/min / 334kJ/kg = 0.063 kg/min
 1260kJ/h / 334kJ/kg = 3.77 kg/h
 ```
 Which shows that ≈ 1 kg of ice can melt in 15 mins.
 This is a basic starting point for sizing the cooling jacket.
 For this application, the design must be capable of holding 1 kg of ice around the vessel at a minimum.
-Ideally, it should be made bigger than this to accommodate the simplified assumptions that have been made, secondary heat loss/gain, as well as factoring in any future requirements such as longer process times.
+Ideally, it should be made bigger than this to accommodate the simplified assumptions that have been made, secondary heat loss/gain, as well as accounting for any future requirements such as longer process times.

 Adding ice cubes to the cooling jacket leaves air gaps that have a negligible contribution to the heat transfer from the vessel.
-The complete surface of the heated process vessel also won't be in direct contact with the ice due to these gaps.
+The complete surface of the heated process vessel also won't be in direct contact with the ice due to these voids.
 Filling and recirculating chilled water (e.g., $T$ ≈ 1°C) can remove these insulative air gaps with a liquid coolant and promote uniform cooling over the entire vessel surface (see previous schematic).
 If the jacket is filled with an additional 1 L of chilled water, the sensible heating contribution assuming a target temperature rise of 10°C can be calculated as:

 ```
 m: mass of chilled water (1kg) + mass of melt water (1kg)